Communities Hit Hard By Hurricane Ivan In 2004 Brace For Ida

 “It did really galvanize us to address stormwater issues to the best that we can,” said Etna Borough Manager Mary Ellen Ramage.

 The hope is that if Ida or any other flood event threatens, the borough and the residents will be prepared.
-Etna has also installed water level monitors and has a text alert system to issue warnings or evacuation orders to ensure the past does not repeat itself.MORE NEWS: Crews From 911th Airlift Wing Help American And Afghans Escape Kabul
+Etna has also installed water level monitors and has a text alert system to issue warnings or evacuation orders to ensure the past does not repeat itself.MORE NEWS: Tracking Ida: Remnants Of Storm Could Cause Widespread Flooding In Western Pa.

 The hope is “God willing and the creek don’t rise.”
 But if it does, the hope is also these measures will prevent the kind of devastation brought by Ivan.